jessepav/lacygoill-wiki-backup/vim/qf.md

 `:colder` and `:cnewer`.

-The qf stack allows you to bind to each pattern a separate qfl.
+The qf stack lets you bind to each pattern a separate qfl.

 ##
 ## How to create a new qfl at the end of the stack?